0ENZO/PA_2A2/README.md

 # PA_2A2
-A full symfony application coupled with three.js, Java and C that spotlights a fictional food trucks industry : Driv'n Cook !
+A full symfony application coupled with three.js, Java and C that spotlights a fictional food trucks industry.

 ## About